James Rutherford (Australian pioneer): Lithgow iron

+Final years

+In December 1863 in Victoria, Rutherford married Ada Nicholson.

-Even in his eighties he continued the supervision of his stations, and he died at Mackay, Queensland, on 13 September 1911, when returning from a visit to one of them.
+Even in his eighties he continued the supervision of his stations, and he died of bronchitis and heart failure at Mackay, Queensland, on 13 September 1911 when returning from a visit to one of them.
 He left a widow, five sons, and five daughters.
+One of his sons, Dr A. H. Rutherford was the medical practitioner in Casino, New South Wales for many years, two were graziers, one electrical engineer; and one daughter a medical doctor in Sydney.
+Rutherford's body was transferred from Mackay to Sydney then by train to Bathurst, the funeral was conducted at All Saints' Cathedral, hymns by the choir, included a mayor as pallbearer, before he was placed in the family vault.

-He was then considered one of the wealthiest men in New South Wales.
+At the time of his death, he was the sole remaining original partner of the Cobb & Co. venture; the business also being affected by the introduction of the railways and the motor vehicle.
+He was then considered one of the wealthiest men in New South Wales; the estate valued at £128,344 (equivalent to A$12.4M in 2020).

 Legacy

 Cobb and Co. was a household word in the out-country in the second half of the nineteenth century.
 Scottish-Australian poet and balladeer Will H. Ogilvie (1869–1963) and Australian poet Henry Lawson among Australian writers both paid their tribute to "The Lights of Cobb and Co.", and certainly at this time Australia owed much to the untiring energy and management skills of James Rutherford.